-Joseph M. Kavanagh and the son of a fellow coppersmith, George Smith Jr. form a partnership.
-Kavanagh & Smith which will be the precursor to the Joseph Kavanagh Company.
+Joseph M. Kavanagh and the son of a fellow coppersmith, George Smith Jr. form a partnership, Kavanagh & Smith which will be the precursor to the Joseph Kavanagh Company.
 George Jr. is fresh out of the Union Navy.
-His father knew Joe from being in the same trade.
-They most likely worked together and this deal was struck.
-There is no indication that George Sr. ever worked there.
-The arrangement was for Joe to be the smith ( despite his partner’s last name ) and George Jr. to be the bookkeeper.
+His father and Joe both worked for Robert Parker Coppersmith and when Mr. Parker was preparing to retire, George Jr. and Joe combined their money to buy his equipment and began renting the stall at 1 W. Falls Avenue that his shop had used.
+The partners would do their best to keep as many of Mr. Parker’s customers as possible.
+They have the same location which helps with that.
+George Sr. did not work at the new Shop though he may have helped out at the start.
+He was retirement age just as Robert Parker was so if he was involved it was only in the beginning and briefly.
+The arrangement was for Joe to be the smith (despite his partner’s last name) and George Jr. to be the bookkeeper.
 George was not a coppersmith, but I’m sure he was familiar with the industry due to his father’s experience.
-I’m sure they worked together.
-A two man operation to start.
-They rented premises at 1 W. Falls Avenue.
-Just a stall to start out, but it was their first location.
-This spot was very close to the Jones Falls and actually doesn’t exist anymore.
+Joe will need to do the work of three men until they are able to hire some help.
+The stall at 1 West Falls Avenue was very close to the Jones Falls and actually doesn’t exist anymore.
 The Jones Falls Expressway is there now.
 They made and sold household items from copper.
-Pots, pans, goblets and pitchers ( like the one in the photo below ).
+Pots, pans, goblets and pitchers (like the one in the photo below).
 Joe had hammers, tongs and a few other hand tools to do his work.
-He probably used something called a gas-lamp or gas-pipe.
+For heating or annealing copper, he used something called a gas-lamp or gas-pipe.
 They were early blowtorches.
-It’s a crude torch with the fuel source in your hand with the torch itself.
+It’s a crude torch with the fuel source in your hand along with the torch itself.
 Dangerous, without a doubt, especially compared to the propane torches of today.
-The torch was used to anneal or soften the copper making it more malleable.
+Annealing is heating copper to soften it, making it more malleable.
 With heat, his hands, his tools and the sweat of his brow he did his work.
 By all accounts the partnership of Joe and George Jr. was an amicable one.
 Of course, there are very few accounts, but it seemed to work.
 They started this business with little fanfare or any thoughts to its longevity.

 Patrick and Katherine Kavanagh’s second son is born.
 Joseph Anthony Kavanagh.
 “Crazy Joe”, as he eventually is called, was a song and dance man.
 At 17, he did the Kavanagh equivalent of running off to join the circus.
 He joined a minstrel troupe.
 He traveled the country and Europe as a vaudevillian.
 He was never a coppersmith, but when his time comes, he brings a showman’s style and panache to the Shop.
 That’s a long way away though.